acmsigsoft/EmpiricalStandards/docs/standards/GroundedTheory.md

 - [ ]	identifies the variant(s) of Grounded Theory used/adapted (Glaser, Strauss/Corbin, Charmaz, etc.)
 - [ ]	explains what initial data was used and what other data was analyzed later and why ("theoretical sampling")
-- [ ]	describes data sources (e.g. participants' demographics, work roles)
+- [ ]	characterizes the data (e.g. participants' demographics, work roles)
 - [ ]	provides evidence of saturation; explains how saturation was achieved<sup><a class="footnote footnote_ref">1</a></sup>
 - [ ]	explains how key patterns (e.g. categories) emerged from GT steps (e.g. selective coding)